stsievert/salmon/docs/source/samplers.rst

        d: 3
        random_state: 42

-This would initialize these classes:
+This would initialize these samplers:

 .. code-block:: python